Last Refreshed: February 13, 2023

 Kindly note my Comments Policy, which applies to all comments on this site and the LJC Forum

-Comments are welcomed and encouraged.
-No prior registration is required to comment, no Captcha box to prove you are human.
-If you prefer, you can post anonymously, though a consistent “name” is preferable.
-My advice: get a (free) Gravatar.
-To avoid email harvesting bots on the internet, I recommend posting from an alias account (hotmail or gmail) and not your prime email address.
+No prior registration is required in order to comment, no Captcha box to prove you are human (some struggle to pass that).
+You can post anonymously, though I encourage you to adopt a consistent “name”.
+My advice is to get a free Gravatar identity.
+To avoid email harvesting bots on the internet, I recommend posting from an alias account (a secondary hotmail or gmail account) and not your prime email address.

 Older blog posts remain open for comment, as are all the static pages of information.
 If you have something to say, even in reply to older comments, it will get attention.
-The fifteen most recent comments are always listed in the right sidebar, visible to everyone
+The fifteen most recent comments are always listed in the right sidebar, visible to everyone.

 LJC COMMENTS POLICY

 - Comments should be relevant to the post topic and the blog subject material.

 - Feel free to disagree (politely), I welcome honest differences of opinion, but ad hominem comments, personal attacks on me, other posters, or just someone on the net you don’t like, I don’t debate, I delete.
 (See more on LJC etiquette below)

-- Commentors are welcome to include hyperlinks to other web material, but need to be aware of WordPress’s automatic spam filters (see below) which tag posts containing multiple hyperlinks, though one link only will usually pass.
+- Commentors are welcome to include hyperlinks to other web material but need to be aware of WordPress’s automatic spam filters (see below) which tag posts containing multiple hyperlinks, though one link only will usually pass.